codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 > Codegen in Aetherspace is focused on keeping your internal features and packages folders as transferrable between projects as possible.
 Therefore, it is limited to do only a few things:

-- [Turborepo generators](https://turbo.build/repo/docs/core-concepts/monorepos/code-generation) for easy creation of new schemas, data-resolvers and universal routes (as described above this section)
+- [Turborepo generators](https://turbo.build/repo/docs/core-concepts/monorepos/code-generation) for easy creation of new schemas, resolvers and routes per workspace (as described above this section)
-- Deduplicating file-based conventions (e.g. linking from modules to next.js & expo-router app dirs)
+- Deduplicating file-based conventions (linking from modules to next.js & expo-router app dirs)
-- Creating barrel files to act as "registries" (e.g. abstracting imports and module linking)
+- Creating barrel files to act as "registries" (abstracting imports and module linking)

 The `packages/@registries` folder contains the results of all the automation scripts defined at `packages/@aetherspace/scripts`.
 These scripts are automatically run in development mode from the `withAutomation()` plugin in `apps/next/next.config.js`.